 Wildfire on the range, Laura Leigh

 NOTE: We are aware that this article is long.
 But we are on range and we see fire crews and smoke as we travel.
 We feel this is a very important discussion.
-DO NOT: expect to go to the range and make a cell phone call and be rescued.
+If you travel in the western US in summer DO NOT expect to go to the range and make a cell phone call and be rescued.
 You will likely not have service and fire moves too fast.
-Do not fly drones.
+Do not fly drones near a fire.
 Drones in flight could ground fire crews in the air, the risk to the crew is too high.
 Please, if you go out into the most arid states in the nation to watch wild horses in summer, learn all you can about fires.
 Do not start one and do not get caught in one.
 BE SAFE.

 Wildfire is a natural part of the cycle of an ecosystem.
 Wildfires are regenerative for the plant community, revitalizing for the watershed, renew the soil, and reset the clock for the ecosystem.
 But in a world that has been condensed and confined by human activity for building communities or for profit driven enterprise the consequence of a natural process in an unnatural world, can be devastating.
 (There is actually debate about fighting fires or letting them burn.
 An article in Mens Journal.
 A lot of our readers like to read all views http://www.mensjournal.com/adventure/outdoor/how-america-is-wasting-money-and-lives-to-fight-wildfires-20150616)

 A factor that influences fire is drought.
 Over the last 5 years the West has experienced some form of drought.
 We are not pointing to the normally arid conditions in the West, we mean that there has been even less moisture.
 Before you go out to view wildlife please check the drought monitor and prepare accordingly: https://www.drought.gov/drought/rcc/west